Minor-Universal Graph for Graphs on Surfaces: Preliminaries

 Given a polygonal embedding $\Pi$, the \emph{sewing} of $\Pi$, denoted by $\sw(\Pi)$, is the graph obtained by reattaching the sides of $\Pi$ according to its border and its signature.
 It is clear that, if $\Pi$ comes from $G\uplus L$ embedded on $\mS$ by cutting along the edges of $L$, then $\sw(\Pi)$ is isomorphic to $G\uplus L$.
 In particular, $\sw(\Pi)$ embeds on $\mS$ and contains $G$ as minor.
+In fact, the vertices of the cut-graph can always be chosen to not belong to $G$, and thus $\sw(\Pi)\setminus V(L)$ contains $G$ as minor too.